autocrypt/autocrypt/doc/multi-device.rst

 There are two main approaches for this: Static State, and Device Pairing.
-In this discussion, we assume that the user has one e-mail account, and uses two or more INBOME-aware MUAs to connect to that e-mail account (for both sending and receiving mail).
-We work under the assumption that all used MUAs are INBOME-aware.
+In this discussion, we assume that the user has one e-mail account, and uses two or more Autocrypt-aware MUAs to connect to that e-mail account (for both sending and receiving mail).
+We work under the assumption that all used MUAs are Autocrypt-aware.

-FIXME: think more clearly about the case where both devices have some level of independent INBOME configuration.
+FIXME: think more clearly about the case where both devices have some level of independent Autocrypt configuration.

 Static State
 ------------